-California is a no-fault state in regards to divorce.
+California is a no-fault state for divorce.
 This simply means that the spouse asking for the divorce does not have to prove that the other spouse committed any wrongdoing against them to warrant the separation.
-There are other states that require a reason to file for a divorce, such as adultery or domestic violence, but it is not required in the state of California.
+There are other states that require a reason to file for a divorce, such as adultery or domestic violence, but this is not required in the state of California.

-In most cases, the reason for no-fault divorces is typically referred to as “irreconcilable differences”, meaning that a couple is unable to get along or agree on any matter during their marriage.
+In most cases, the reason for no-fault divorces is typically referred to as “irreconcilable differences.”
+This means that a couple is unable to get along or agree on any matter during their marriage.

 How much does it cost to file for divorce?